John R. Vile, Ph.D.

 Vile has served as past president of the Tennessee Political Science Association, of the MTSU Chairs Council, of the MTSU chapter of Phi Kappa Phi, and of the MTSU chapter of the American Association of University Professors.

 Dr. Vile lives in Murfreesboro, is married to the former Linda Christensen, and has twin daughters.
-His wife teaches kindergarten at Stewartsville Elementary School in Smyrna.
-One daughter earned her B.A. and M.A. degrees from the University of Tennessee and is now a office manager in a Knoxville dental office.
-The other, an MTSU graduate, is also a graduate of the Marshall Wythe School of Law at the College of William and Mary in Williamsburg, Virginia, and of George Washington University, is a prosecutor with the Virginia Commonwealth's Office in Newport News, Virginia.
+His wife has retired from teaching kindergarten at Stewartsville Elementary School in Smyrna, Tennessee.
+One daughter earned her B.A. and M.A. degrees from the University of Tennessee and now works as an accountant in Knoxville.
+The other, an MTSU graduate, is also a graduate of the Marshall Wythe School of Law at the College of William and Mary in Williamsburg, Virginia, and of George Washington University, is now practices law in Maryland..
 Dr. Vile enjoys collecting American art pottery and old campaign items and has several booths in local antique malls where he has stocked several thousand books.
+Vile has taught Sunday school classes for many years and has served since 2001 as the interim pastor of the Cumberland Presbyterian Church in Beechgrove, Tennessee.
 He may be reached at 615-898-2596 or by email (John.Vile@mtsu.edu) and is accessible to students and other visitors in his office throughout the week.
 He is especially interested in talking to high school students (and their parents) who are considering attending MTSU.